 At the basis, photography is still very similar, independently of the genre you are interested in.
 There is a universal language that applies to any kind of image you see.
 Whether it be a digital photograph or a drawn painting.

-Photography Classes can teach you these fundamental rules, that also apply to Street Photography.
-Some of the Photography classes are free, while others demand a small fee.
+Photography courses can teach you these fundamental rules, that also apply to Street Photography.
+Some of the photography courses are free, while others demand a small fee.

 Do you need a Photography Degree?

 Our education systems are based on certificates and degrees to verify that they fulfill certain standards.
 You can learn photography in various ways.
-There are art colleges that might focus on the history of photography and teach you everything about the theory of aesthetics.
+There are art colleges that might focus on the history of photography and teach you everything about the theory of aesthetics as part of a photography major.
 Then there are more applied degrees, where you are in the studio a lot, shooting stills with different light setups.
-Or you can have a look at online photography classes.
+Or you can have a look at the best online photography course for You.